kirkwoodwest/Bitwig-Extension-Hub/README.md

 Have you found an exceptional extension or created one yourself?
 We want to hear from you!
 Open a ticket to submit your extension and share it with the Bitwig community.
 Your contributions can help others achieve more with their setup.

 ## Ways to contribute more
 Help us create more resources for users to customize their workflows with the Bitwig Controller API.
-Send a message to kirkwoodwest@gmail.com and add you to permissions.
+We welcome any documentation, API Gotchas or anything you think would benefit the Bitwig API Space.

 Get Started